Need help dealing with violent or distressing online content? Learn more

 Search online for child-friendly wi-fi products using terms like ‘child friendly routers’, ‘child friendly wi-fi’, ‘family friendly routers’ and ‘child safe wi-fi'.
 Or check out the products accredited through the Family Friendly Filters scheme

-Some internet service providers (ISPs) provide routers incorporating parental control features as part of their broadband products.
+Some internet service providers (ISPs) provide routers with parental control features as part of their broadband products.

 PC/Windows